PaddlePaddle/PaddleX/docs/module_usage/tutorials/ocr_modules/layout_detection.en.md

 </table>
 <b>Note: The evaluation dataset for the above precision metrics is a self-built layout area detection dataset by PaddleOCR, containing 500 common document-type images of Chinese and English papers, magazines, contracts, books, exams, and research reports.
 GPU inference time is based on an NVIDIA Tesla T4 machine with FP32 precision.
 CPU inference speed is based on an Intel(R) Xeon(R) Gold 5117 CPU @ 2.00GHz with 8 threads and FP32 precision.</b>

-&gt; ❗ The above list includes the <b>3 core models</b> that are key supported by the text recognition module.
+> ❗ The above list includes the <b>3 core models</b> that are key supported by the text recognition module.
 The module actually supports a total of <b>11 full models</b>, including several predefined models with different categories.
 The complete model list is as follows:

 <details><summary> 👉 Details of Model List</summary>